Coastal Resilience Program

 Duxbury Beach Reservation strives to proactively to strengthen the barrier beach.
 The idea is that, instead of the beach breaching during the next storm, we will only lose part of the restored dune.

-DBR utilizes a green infrastructure approach to coastal management.
+DBR utilizes a nature-based solutions approach to coastal management.
 This approach involves coastal resiliency projects to create living shorelines using native vegetation and dune and beach nourishment to reduce wave and wind velocity and minimize storm alterations.

 To proactively strengthen and preserve the barrier beach, the Reservation works with partners to monitor changes in the barrier beach, model future predictive processes, and analyze outcomes.
 Large-scale projects are undertaken, supported by data-driven analysis.
 This continuous maintenance includes materials from fine sand to cobble, beach grass to woody vegetation, and fence installation where appropriate.